joehunterdev/react-complete-guide/readme.md

  - ` type:`! can now be removed from dispatch object
 ####  Reading & Dispatching From A New

-  ##### Reducer Challenge
+  ##### Redux Challenge
-  - [] Tap into store to show auth or user profile comp in app
+  - [x] Tap into store to show auth or user profile comp in app
-  - [] In head conditionally show items or not
+  - [x] In head conditionally show items or not
-  - [] Dispatch action login / logout in appropriate places
+  - [x] Dispatch action login / logout in appropriate places
-  - [] Beware we now have a two keys in reducer mapping
+  - [x] Beware we now have a two keys in reducer mapping

 ####  Splitting Our Code
+  - One approach is to separate each reducer in its own file and use index to bootstrap them together
+    - in your redux we can `export default counterSlice.reducer` and import that later `counterReducer`

 ####  Summary